- Areas in which we acquire

 We do not invite submissions in the hard sciences, mathematics, or novel-length fiction.

-To submit a proposal: Please send a cover letter summarizing the project and the contribution it makes to its field.
+Please send a cover letter summarizing the project and the contribution it makes to its field.
 Copies of the table of contents and preface or introduction, and a current CV or resume, should accompany the cover letter.
+If you have sample chapters, we ask that you include at least one of these as well.
 Please include an SASE if you need the materials returned to you.
 Mail, fax, or email your proposal to us as indicated below:

 The University of Notre Dame Press